Concordium/concordium-base/smart-contracts/docs/src/guides/unit-test-contract.rst

 Rust.
 For testing a smart contract Wasm module see :ref:`local-simulate`.

-a smart contracts in Rust is written as a library and we can unit test like a library by having a test module in the same file as our contract.
+A smart contracts in Rust is written as a library and we can unit test like a library by annotating functions with a ``#[test]`` attribute.

 .. code-block:: rust